sambulosenda/groceryhelper/README.md

 Grocery Helper
 Program licensed under the Apache License.
 See LICENSE for more details.

+This application was created in Eclipse and uses the appropriate project files.

 This application is designed to help you with your grocery shopping.
 It can keep track of your current shopping bill and you can create a grocery list.

 I do have a todo list of features that would greatly enhance the functionality.